jgoralcz/Basic-Secure-Grafana/README.md

 4. If you are using a database, ensure that you have a user setup with only read (SELECT) access.
 5. To change the password in grafana, log in as the admin and go to Server Admin > User then click on the user.
 6. To add a user in grafana (such as a guest), log in as the admin and go to Server Admin > User > New User .
+7. If you restart the server with different username/password, the changes won't be made because of the volume we made with data.
+It is stored.
+You can either remove the data directory (you'd lose everything) or you can change the password and create a user in grafana.

 ## Next Steps:
 1. Include Prometheus in your projects for the PEG stack.